Rollins Pass Road Status

 Wilderness Campfire Bans/Restrictions: Campfires are always prohibited in the James Peak Wilderness per this US Forest Service page.
 Campfires are also prohibited in the Indian Peaks Wilderness on/near Rollins Pass by King Lake, Betty Lake, Bob Lake, Buttermilk Falls, Skyscraper Reservoir, Woodland Lake, and along the South Fork of the Middle Boulder Creek—these areas are in the Woodland BZ and Middle Boulder BZ where campfires are prohibited per this US Forest Service map; the only exception is on the ridge west of the Continental Divide (several hundred feet above Corona Lake), known as the Columbine Backcountry Zone (BZ).

-Per this USFS Regional Order, “possessing, discharging, or using any kind of firework or pyrotechnic device” is prohibited in the Arapaho and Roosevelt National Forest.
+Per a USFS Regional Order, “possessing, discharging, or using any kind of firework or pyrotechnic device” is prohibited in the Arapaho and Roosevelt National Forest.
 Exploding targets, tracer bullets, and fireworks are never allowed on National Forest System lands.

 Railroad workers more than a century ago consistently mentioned high winds on Rollins Pass, which still experiences hurricane-force winds today.
 Times haven’t changed; please follow fire restrictions and, if allowed, keep any campfires small so the wind doesn’t spread fire and threaten the beauty and history of Rollins Pass.
 Drown your campfire with water, stir the embers with wet soil—ensuring all is soaked—then drown everything again.
 Everything (including the rock fire ring) should be cool to the touch—if it’s too hot to touch, it is too hot to leave.
 Learn more here.